MrMaverick79/you-autocomplete-me/README.md

 - [] Create a front end to allow users to enter text,  and then have the model supply the next line

-   There are many rich text editors available, but this project makes use of [TipTap]()
+   There are many rich text editors available, but this project makes use of [TipTap](https://tiptap.dev/), a headless Rich Text editor that is built on